 If you really want the house, you’ll need to offer your highest and best.
 When there are multiple offers you can bet that someone else really wants the house, too.
 This won’t be the time when you get a bargain.
 You will need to offer current market value to win.
 Consequently, this is the time when you have to know your mind, and decide, “how much do I want it?”

 - Debbie Drummond, Las Vegas Luxury Real Estate Pro, makes a great case for why lowball offers don’t work, especially in a competitive market: Low Ball Offers in Real Estate – Do They Ever Work?

-If you have a house to sell before you can buy, many times in a hot market, you will find yourself competing with buyers who don’t have a house to sell.
-Certainly in price ranges below the median, which is about $300,000 in Frederick County right now.
-Often, in the move-up price ranges, you will find other buyers putting their best foot forward, many times with their home already on the market, maybe even already sold.
+In a hot market, you will find yourself competing with buyers who don’t have a house to sell.
+Certainly, the competition is steep in price ranges below the median, which is about $300,000 in Frederick County right now.
+Often, in the move-up price ranges, you will find other buyers putting their best foot forward.
+They may already have their home listed, maybe even already sold.
 Again, you’ll want to have every advantage on your side.

 We advise having your home listed on the market, or at the very least scheduled to go on the market within a certain time frame.
 Better yet, having the home sold gives you an even greater advantage.
 In a market with high demand, you can rest assured that your home will probably sell, given it’s in good condition and priced well for the market.

 We understand that it is difficult to sell and buy at the same time.
 But remember, an experienced real estate agent has been helping people buy and sell for years, day in and day out, in all kinds of markets.
 We can help you thread that needle and maneuver through the process with the best possible results.